stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

 ## Backup

-This section will demonstrate taking backup of a MySQL instance of `prod` namespace from the `dev` namespace.
+This section will demonstrate taking a backup of a MySQL instance of the `prod` namespace from the `dev` namespace.

 ### Deploy Sample MySQL Database